dojoteef/dotfiles/README.md

 ## About this project

-I've been using bash on-and-off for a long time (since Slackware Linux was distributed on 1.44MB floppy disks).
-In all that time, every time I've set up a new Linux or OS X machine, I've copied over my `.bashrc` file and my `~/bin` folder to each machine manually.
-And I've never done a very good job of actually maintaining these files.
-It's been a total mess.
+After having to reformat my HDD without a viable backup (though my projects were backed up, my dotfiles were not), I decided to find the best approach to updating dotfiles.
+After searching high and low I found "Cowboy" Ben Alman's amazing [dotfiles](https://github.com/cowboy/dotfiles) repo and went to town making it my own.
+In Ben's own words:

-I finally decided that I wanted to be able to execute a single command to "bootstrap" a new system to pull down all of my dotfiles and configs, as well as install all the tools I commonly use.
+> I finally decided that I wanted to be able to execute a single command to "bootstrap" a new system to pull down all of my dotfiles and configs, as well as install all the tools I commonly use.
 In addition, I wanted to be able to re-execute that command at any time to synchronize anything that might have changed.
 Finally, I wanted to make it easy to re-integrate changes back in, so that other machines could be updated.
+>

-That command is [dotfiles][dotfiles], and this is my "dotfiles" Git repo.
+> That command is [dotfiles][dotfiles], and this is my "dotfiles" Git repo.

+That said I added a bit more bootstrapping such that you don't need to separately install the [XCode Command Line Tools](https://developer.apple.com/downloads/index.action?=command%20line%20tools) for example.

 [dotfiles]: bin/dotfiles